 - Use a licensed waste collector who will responsibly take away your garden, or household, waste items.
 Please check first with the Environment Agency to see if they are registered: Waste Carriers - Check if they are registered here.

 Please do not burn your garden waste.
 The Devon & Somerset Fire & Rescue Service firmly advises against having bonfires, given the risks of fires spreading, the likely nuisance for neighbours and the potential diversion of emergency services.
-You can find out more here: Safety In The Home - Bonfires

 You can find out more from the Executive meeting here: All about the Executive, agendas and reports.